A permanent visa that lets you continue to own and manage a business in Australia. You must be nominated by a state or territory government.

 An eligible business can be almost any commercial endeavour.
 However, some activities may be excluded unless otherwise agreed to in writing.
 Exclusions include:

 - small scale freight forwarding and warehousing

 - commodity and scrap metal export

 - passive investment.

 Export business activity

-If you are engaging in export activity, you must demonstrate that the business has made a direct contribution to the Victorian economy.
-Examples of how to demonstrate economic contribution can include identifying:
+If you are engaging in export activity, you must demonstrate that the business has made a direct contribution to the Victorian economy, such as through:

 - the export value of Victorian goods and services

 - Victorian jobs created or retained, including flow-on effects to other Victorian suppliers

 - the local economic benefits of the business